Save time and effort by comparing life insurance with iSelect’s trusted partner LifebrokerCompare policies

 • Premium Freeze – A premium freeze allows you to suspend your cover for a short amount of time if you're unable to make payments.

 Life insurance can be expensive, but there are some simple things you can do to reduce the cost of your premiums.

 • Reconsider how much cover you really need – If you’re on a budget, there’s no point buying more life insurance coverage than you need.
 A cheaper policy with fewer features may be sufficient.

 • Get healthy - Pre-existing medical conditions, smoking, and obesity impact on the cost of your premiums4.
 Improving your health will not only make you feel better but may also reduce the cost of your premiums.

 • Look for hidden fees – When you buy life insurance, there are often additional fees and charges hidden in the fine print.
 Ask your insurer to provide you with a breakdown of costs so you know exactly where your money is going.

 • Combine policies – Most insurers offer multi-policy discounts if you take out additional cover.
 Bundling your policies is a great way to save money and keep track of your policies.

 • Compare policies - The best life insurance companies aren't always obvious.
 A policy with a lower premium may not have all of the features that are important to you.
 Always shop around before signing on the dotted line.

-At iSelect, we’ll compare offers from our range of life insurance providers and provide you with all of the information you need to make an informed decision.
+Lifebroker compare offers from their range of life insurance providers and provide you with all of the information you need to make an informed decision.

-Get a quick and easy quote online with our life insurance comparison tool, or feel free to call us on 13 19 20 and let one of our consultants help you find a policy that’s right for you.
+Get a quick and easy quote online with their life insurance comparison tool, or feel free to call us on 13 19 20 and let one of our consultants help you find a policy that suits you.